verseles/xpm/README.md

   - By using Snap if available
   - By using AppImage if available
   - And ultimately by using the xpm way that may download, compile, install etc.
-- High effort to run in non-interactive way
+- High effort to run in non-interactive way, simple decisions are made automatically and always open-source
 - Search are fast and growing filter options
 - You don't need to know the package manager of your distro
 - You don't need to know the package name that the package manager uses